ZelingXiong/Multi_Spintronics_Board/README.md

 # Multi_Spintronics_Board_for_Audio_Tagging
 Based on the SpinTorch code in https://github.com/a-papp/SpinTorch.

 I have made changes to the code and changed the initial single-board system to multi-board system.
 Dataloader was included together with more data generation file.

+### Data
 Audio tag task data are avaialble on Kaggle: https://www.kaggle.com/competitions/freesound-audio-tagging-2019

 With more explanation in: https://www.kaggle.com/code/maxwell110/beginner-s-guide-to-audio-data-2

+### How to Run the simulation
 Please save data in separate folder called 'input'

 But remember to keep all files and folders included here, together with this 'input' folder in the same directory